• Skip to primary navigation

 Ingredients for gluten free orange cake on a white table.

-• Gluten Free 1-to-1 Flour Blend - I use Bob's Red Mill brand flour for most of my recipes.
+• Gluten-Free Flour Blend - I use Bob's Red Mill 1-to-1 gluten free flour blend for all of my cake recipes.
 You can use the flour blend of your choice, but ensure it contains xanthan gum or a similar binder.
+I have not tested this recipe with any other brands of flour, so your results may vary.

 • Eggs - Since this recipe calls for 4 eggs, I wouldn't attempt an egg replacement here.